-In 1986 a new school building was built in a compound on Yangming Shan where many of the Taiwan Adventist Hospital Doctors and other missionary families lived.
-The western style compound already had six homes and two large grassy areas for play and gardening.
-At this time, the school board voted to build another new school building in the Yang Ming Shan compound where students could be out of the city.
-A three level building was constructed with two apartments downstairs and a fenced in play area on the third floor, with classrooms, a library, offices and bathrooms on second floor.
+In 1984, the school board voted to build another new school building out of the city on Yang Ming Shan.
+The Adventist Church already owned a few large pieces of land on Yang Ming Shan where they had built a compound where many of the Taiwan Adventist Hospital Doctors and other missionary families lived.
+The western style compound had six homes and two large grassy areas for play and gardening.
+By 1986, a three level building was constructed with two apartments downstairs and a fenced in play area on the third floor, with classrooms, a library, offices and bathrooms on second floor.

 In 1991, the school was registered with the Taiwan government as a foreign school for international students.
 This allowed any student with a foreign passport to attend the school.
 As the population of the school grew from 15 children of missionaries to over 120 students, renovations took place to accommodate the growing size.
 Over successive remodels during the 90’s and 2000’s, the school transformed to three levels of classrooms with grades one to four on the third floor, grades five to seven on the second floor, and eighth grade, administrative offices, work space, storage, and a technology lab on the first floor.
 In 2010 and 2016, the school converted one of the compound’s houses into more classroom and work space by remodeling it for Chinese and ESL classrooms, learning support offices, music rooms, and a multipurpose kitchen work space.